elentok/format-on-save.nvim/README.md

 - [ ] Add LSP timeout to configuration
 - [ ] Shell formatter - when the result is the same as the input don't modify the buffer
+- [ ] When non-LSP formatter fails (non-zero exitcode) show the error in a nicer way (readonly message buffer, notification or popup).
+- [ ] Look into using vim.diff() to make the partial update smarter (only update lines that actually changed)

 ## Formatters